sohampoddar26/MuLX-QA/README.md

 # MuLX-QA
-This repository contains codes for the model introduced in the paper titled ***"MuLX-QA: Classifying Multi-Labels and Extracting Rationale Spans in Social Media Posts"*** under revision for the Transactions on the Web (TWeb) Journal.
+This repository contains codes for the model introduced in the paper titled ***"MuLX-QA: Classifying Multi-Labels and Extracting Rationale Spans in Social Media Posts"*** accepted for the Transactions on the Web (TWeb) Journal: [Link to paper](https://dl.acm.org/doi/10.1145/3653303)

 ## Requirements
 Get the dataset here: [CAVES Data](https://github.com/sohampoddar26/caves-data)